 Learn basic HTML formatting you can use to format content in your posts and pages …

-The world wide web, your web site, your web pages and even your content are all built and driven by a language of code.
+The web, your web site, your pages and even your content are all built and powered by code.

-It is inevitable, then, that sooner or later, you will need something done for your business online, for your web site, or in your web content that requires having coding expertise.
+It is inevitable, then, that sooner or later, you may need something done for your business online, for your website, or in your pages that will require having some knowledge of code.

-HTML is one of the main “code” languages used to build the web, web sites, blog pages and web content.
+HTML is one of the “code” languages used to power the web, websites, web pages and even web content.

-You don’t need to know HTML to use WordPress.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in web editor that allows you to compose and easily format your content simply by clicking on a few menu buttons.
+You don’t have to learn HTML in order to use WordPress.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in visual content editor that allows you to compose and easily format your content just by clicking on a few menu buttons.

-You don’t have to know HTML to use WordPress, but having a little bit of familiarity with HTML can be a useful thing as a WordPress user!
+You don’t need to learn HTML to use WordPress, but having a little bit of familiarity with HTML can be a useful thing as a WordPress user!

-A Beginner’s Guide To HTML Formatting Tags For WordPress Beginners – Step-By-Step Tutorial
+A Beginner’s Guide To HTML Formatting Tags For WordPress Users – Tutorial

-If you are running your own website, having some knowledge of HTML can help save you time and money in various ways.
+If you plan to run your own website, having a little understanding of HTML can help you save time and money in various ways.

-- You would like to adjust certain elements in your existing content, insert formatted text and an image to an area of your sidebar, or direct visitors to your contact form, opt-in form, etc. If you understand basic HTML, you can do this very quickly without having to pay someone else to do this for you.
+- You want to make changes to your existing content, insert a text link and an image in a section of your sidebar, or direct visitors to the contact form, newsletter subscription page, etc. If you know basic HTML, you can do this very quickly without having to pay someone else to do this for you.

-- You outsource content writing to a web copywriter and get back files containing HTML code.
-Having a little knowledge of HTML will help you better proof the content before you accept and pay for the work.
+- You outsource content writing to a freelance copywriter and get back files containing HTML formatting.
+Knowing some basic HTML will help you better proof the content before you accept and pay for the work.

-- Someone else creates content for your site.
-You see a couple of simple mistakes in the text, like a line of text that should not have been made bold, or a hyperlink that has not been added to your text.
-Having some knowledge of HTML helps you fix simple things in your content very quickly without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates content for your website.
+You spot a couple of simple text formatting errors, like a line of text that should have been made bold, or a hyperlink pointing to the wrong destination.
+Knowing some basic HTML will help you edit and correct simple errors in your blog posts very quickly without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You want to discuss new project or requirement with your website development team.
-Having some basic knowledge of HTML not only can help you communicate more effectively with web developers and web designers, it can also help prevent you from being taken advantage of by unscrupulous technical service providers.
+- You need to discuss new project or requirement with a web development team.
+Knowing a little HTML not only helps you communicate more effectively with web developers and web designers, it can also help prevent you from being taken advantage of by unscrupulous technical service providers.

-You don’t need to become a technical web developer – just have enough knowledge of HTML to be a “web-smart” business owner!
+You don’t need to become a code-loving web programmer – just have enough knowledge of basic HTML to be a “web-smart” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …